CrazyMadHacker/DataControl/README.md

 Companies can also changes their terms whenever they want as long as they inform thier customers about the changes, so don't ignore those policy change emails!

-To skirt around lawsuits from them being extra arbitration clauses have been added which takes your right to take the company to court and having group complaints freom multiple users, opt out of arbitration clauses.
+To skirt around lawsuits from them being extra arbitration clauses have been added which takes your right to take the company to court and having group complaints from multiple users, opt out of arbitration clauses.